jondubois/super-node-starter/README.md

 docker run -d -P --name web super-node-starter
 ```

-Below is a list of all the supported features.
-Refer to the [Wiki](https://github.com/gigster-eng/super-node-starter/wiki) for more information on how to use them along with configuration options:
+Below is a list of all the supported features:

 #### Middleware Tools
 1. Application Logging using Winston